Interesting for coffee drinkers. What grandma always knew.

 Coffee consumption prolongs life.

-Frahling lovers live longer.
+Coffee-lovers live longer.
 That sounds too good to be true.
 In fact, scientists from the U.S. Department of Health have come to this conclusion.
 In a recently published study, they investigated how regular coffee consumption affects mortality.
-It was found that coffee consumption has a slightly life-prolonging effect.
+It was found that coffee consumption has a slight life-prolonging effect.
 Caffeine also has a protective effect against Alzheimer's and Parkinson's disease.

 In animal experiments caffeine showed a protective effect against Alzheimer's disease.
 If researchers added caffeine to drinking water in mice suffering from Alzheimer's, the symptoms of animals already suffering from the disease also improved.
 The bean drink also appears to reduce the risk of Parkinson's disease.
 In any case, coffee drinkers are less susceptible to the disease, as has been shown in various epidemiological studies.
 In animal experiments, caffeine prevents the degradation of nerve cells.